 Get this easy Ukoy recipe, the Filipino crunchy shrimp fritters using sweet potato.
 It is a popular Filipino snack that can also be served as an appetizer or, like me, as a main dish to be eaten with rice.
 Make sure you do not forget the spiced vinegar for dipping!

-I’ve been craving for Ukoy for like ages but I always thought that it is impossible to make them while I am here in Germany because of the main ingredients involved.
-The Ukoy/Okoy I grew up with uses green papaya which is impossible to find here, ripe papayas sure there are some from time to time, but not green unripe ones.
-Then while browsing through the net, I came across several recipes for Ukoy that use different kinds of vegetables like bean sprouts, squash and sweet potato!
+I’ve been craving for Ukoy for like ages but I always thought that it is impossible to make them while I am here in Germany.
+The Ukoy I grew up with uses green papaya which is impossible to find here.
+Then while browsing through the net, I came across several recipes for Ukoy that use different kinds of vegetables like bean sprouts, squash, and sweet potato!

-I was excited to try it of course, so next on my list was the shrimps!
-It should be not so difficult I thought, of course, there are shrimps in Germany, but usually we only have the frozen ones.
-Does not matter, it could work!
+I was excited to try it of course, so next on my list to cross—the shrimp!
+It should be not so difficult I thought, of course, there are shrimp in Germany, but usually we only have the frozen ones.
+It does not matter, it could work!
 But then all that I was able to find in our local food stores were too big, already peeled or the heads removed!
-I don’t know why, but I cannot picture an Ukoy with beheaded shrimps.
+I don’t know why, but I cannot picture an Ukoy with shelled and beheaded shrimps.
 My last hope was to go to the nearest Asian food shop (which is not really so near), so I convinced Armin that it is time to replenish our fish and soy sauce.

 A note about cooking Ukoy: Don’t be surprised if you get a runny batter, it is supposed to be like that.

-I also remembered watching an Ukoy vendor in the ‘palengke’ or market (way, way back then) because I was too curious and fascinated how they make their shrimp fritters perfectly round.
-That is where I got the idea of using a saucer to measure and form my Ukoys.
+I also remembered watching an Ukoy vendor in the ‘palengke’ or market (way, way back then).
+I was too curious and fascinated by how they make their shrimp fritters perfectly round.
+Their secret technique,—saucers.
+They use it to measure to have uniform sizes and to form them into perfectly round disks.
+They tip the saucer filled with the batter to the hot oil and slide it out without breaking form.

 Ukoy Recipe - Filipino Shrimp Fritters